 A smarter approach is to add a compatible session persistent Mobile VPN solution to the Android OS that enables seamless reconnection without the need to sign-in again.
 Such a solution e.g. enables the device to switch the backhaul (e.g. from LTE to Wi-Fi or vice-versa) during a VoIP call without dropping the call.
 Mobile VPN can be seamlessly re-connected using a different or the same backhaul while maintaining the application sessions.

-Connected cars are subjects to the same security threats as all connected devices.
-By recognizing the threats and selecting the right and proven countermeasures the overall vehicle safety and security can be enhanced significantly.
+Connected vehicles are subjects to the same security threats as all connected devices.
+By recognizing the threats and selecting the right and proven countermeasures, the overall vehicle safety and security can be enhanced significantly.
 For IVI suppliers it can be very beneficial to work together with a development partner who has experience and knowhow from both secure connectivity and Android Automotive to make the IVI as secure as possible.

 Android is trademark of Google LLC.